 Hello, dear friends!
 My name is Kim "Dandy" Mennillo.
 Dandy is my grandma name.
 My children and grandchildren are my muses in my creative ruminations and endeavors — thus, Dandy's Reflections.
+I am also inspired by the Writings of Baha’u’llah where He states, “The source of crafts, sciences, and arts is the power of reflection.”

 I have a deep desire to teach the virtues, for I believe we can truly know God only through His Names and Attributes.
 Creativity, I have discovered, is my strongest virtue.
 I've been creating prayer beads and jewelry for several years and decided to sell some of my one-of-a-kind pieces.
 It is my dearest wish to share the teachings of the Bahá'í Faith through my artistic endeavors.